GeezFORCE/drama-character-interaction-analysis/README.md

 - That’s what this project is about, turning complex, classical drama into a clear visualization of character interaction.

+## Project Aspects

+- **Collect** : We collect the drama corpus from DraCor, specifically English drama corpus
+- **Prepare** : We convert the collected XML data to a format suitable for Neo4J
+- **Access** : We expose a web UI to visualize the relationships

+## XML Related Technologies

+- The data collected is TEI encoded XML data
+- Data relevant to the project is extracted using XPath

+## Extension

+- We introduced eXist-DB, an XML native database to store the TEI encoded data for easy access.
+- We interact with the database using RESTful APIs exposed by eXist-DB

 ## Project Structure

 - The project is organized as a monorepo with currently 4 different modules